 She was born in 1797, toward the end of the Little Ice Age.
 Wolves had been extirpated from the country, but not so long ago that one could forget.
-Man’s only predator in the British Isles was now a mental throwback.
+Now man’s only predator in the British Isles was a mental throwback.
 Does the shadow of extinction fall on the children of perpetrators?
 What strange gap is left in the mind of men suddenly raised from the humble status of prey?

 In the winter of her sixteenth year, the river Thames froze in London for the last time.
 The final “Frost Fair,” a tradition dating back centuries, was held February 1814 on the river’s hard surface.